Providing Support

 What Should I Say?

-If you are concerned about a friend, family member, or student who may be struggling with disordered eating, it is a good idea to talk to them about it.
+If you are concerned about a friend, family member, or student who may be experiencing disordered eating, it is a good idea to talk to them about it.
 But, having this conversation can sometimes be difficult.
 The person may not be ready to talk about their disordered eating, or may not understand why you are approaching them.
 They may also deny that there is a problem.

 Below is some information that can help you talk about this delicate subject in an open and caring way: